unstoppabledomains/dev-docs/getting-started/glossary.md

 **Proof of Stake (PoS)**: A consensus mechanism that requires nodes, called validators, to stake a set amount of cryptocurrency on the blockchain to verify transactions and mint blocks.
 If a validator approves fraudulent transactions, the network will slash a portion of its stake.

-**Proof of Work (PoW)**: A consensus mechanism that requires miners to complete complex mathematical puzzles in order to verify transactions and mint blocks.
+**Proof of Work (PoW)**: A consensus mechanism that requires miners to complete complex mathematical puzzles to verify transactions and mint blocks.
 When a miner correctly solves a puzzle, they gain access to mint the next block and receive the corresponding block reward and transaction fees.

 **Protocol**: The foundational software layer of a program.
 A protocol has become a general term used to refer to both layer 1 blockchain networks and the layer 2 applications built on top of them — Bitcoin, Ethereum, Uniswap, and Lightning Network can all be considered protocols.